Aizunas/Networks-Operating-Systems-EPortfolio/README.md

 # Networks-Operating-Systems-EPortfolio
 This E-portfolio documents my weekly lab exercises, code snippets, and learning reflections for the Networks & Operating Systems module.
-Each week focuses on different networking concepts, Python implementations, and practical applications.
+Each week focuses on different networking concepts and python implementations.

 Table of Contents
 --------------------------------------------------------